 Clean your dryer vents, a clogged vent can cause a fire as well as warm air to blow back into the area, eventually raising the temperature in the whole house.
 Cleaning it can help keep your home cooler.

-Check your gutters for debris, spring brings a lot of rain and you don’t want your gutters to be clogged up.
+Check your gutters for debris, summer can bring lots of damaging storms and you don’t want your gutters to be clogged up.
 Clogged gutters can be problematic resulting in water overflowing and seeping into siding and foundations, which can lead to mold.
 Standing water also draws insects, especially mosquitos, which can create havoc on your overall health.

-Spring storms can be harsh on a home’s exterior, check your roof flashing and shingles in preparation of what’s to come.
+Summer storms can also be harsh on a home’s exterior, check your roof flashing and shingles in preparation of what’s to come.

-Clean up weeds and debris outside, enjoy the colorful flowers and green grass that come alive with spring.
-If you garden, this is a good time to start preparing for planting.
+Clean up weeds and debris outside, enjoy the colorful flowers and green grass that come alive with spring and extend through the warmer months.
+If you garden, enjoy the leafy green vegetables that you planted in spring and are now ready for harvest.

 Use weed and feed products for your lawn that do not contain chemicals, help keep the environment safe.
 This is also true for pest control.